Learning to Reason Efficiently with Discounted Reinforcement Learning: Introduction

 \section{Introduction}

-Large reasoning models (LRMs) increasingly solve math and code problems by emitting intermediate reasoning tokens before a final answer \citep{jaech2024openai}.
+Many sequential decision problems ask for policies that reach a goal quickly while maintaining a high probability of success.
+Large reasoning models (LRMs) increasingly solve math and code problems by emitting intermediate reasoning tokens before a final answer \citep{jaech2024openai}, where the goal is a correct terminal response.
 Reinforcement learning (RL) post training \citep{sutton2018reinforcement} improves accuracy but can lengthen responses \citep{liu2025scaling}, raising inference cost and latency.
-Our desire is to train LRMs that reason effectively and efficiently, more concise reasoning with no loss in accuracy.
+Our objective is to train LRMs that reach correct answers effectively and efficiently: more concise reasoning with no loss in accuracy.

-Longer chains of thought \citep{wei2022chain}, however, are not free: they inflate compute and memory (quadratic attention and a growing key value (KV) cache), slow inference, and reduce serving throughput.
+Longer chains of thought \citep{wei2022chain} are not free: they inflate compute and memory (quadratic attention and a growing key value (KV) cache), slow inference and reduce serving throughput.
+This makes the problem closely related to finding a stochastic shortest path (SSP): each additional reasoning token is an extra step, and we would like the shortest successful trajectory to a correct terminal state.
 Moreover, the role of length in accuracy is contested \citep{shao2024deepseekmath,liu2025prorl,lu2025prolonged,fatemi2025concise} with many claiming there is an inherent tradeoff between length and accuracy.
 In this work we show that, up to a regime determined by the model class and problem instance, there is no tradeoff between accuracy and path length.
 Namely, one can reduce response length up to a certain instance dependent threshold without seeing a drop in accuracy.
 After the response length dips below this threshold, then accuracy begins to dip.